CHRISTYPAW PERSIANS

 Creating a Safe Room

-A "Safe Room" needn't even be a separate room, but could be an empty closet, a corner of your bedroom with a protective screen, or a seldom-used bathroom.
-The important thing is that your new cat has a place he can call "home," where he can retreat and rest.
+Keep your kitten in a bathroom or a seldom-used bedroom for the first week at your home.
+The important thing is that your new kitten has a place he can call "home," where he can retreat and rest.
 He may voluntarily choose to socialize with you and other family members, but for now, let him decide whether to hide or mingle.
-It may take several days to a week or more, depending on his history, but your patience at this point will yield exponential results in a happier relationship with your cat in later days.
+It may take several days to a week for your kitten to feel comfortable in the new surroundings.
 Furnishings for Kitty's Safe Room

-• A Place to Sleep
+- A Place to Sleep

 A Litter Box